Skip to main content

 Selection requirements for tool to work

-A polygon layer
+A polygon layer OR

 This tool lets you generate a grid-based heatmap showing how much of each block is covered by your selected feature.
 It’s perfect for highlighting patterns, identifying hotspots, or summarising spatial distribution at a glance.
 Choose your grid size and extent, and us do the heavy lifting!
 We'll return a grayscale raster where brighter areas indicate greater coverage.